apr explained, finally

 THAT BIG NUMBER PROBABLY ISN'T WHAT YOU THINK IT IS.

 Look, we don’t blame you.
 It’s all pretty confusing.
 Basically, it’s an annualised percentage that includes the interest rate and fees, and it’s designed to reflect the total cost of borrowing for a majority of people.
-It’s a bit of a mouthful… so here's what you need to know is inside.
+Here's what it's made up of.

 2.21%